 Although smart city technologies largely penetrate urban landscapes, urban AI-driven data platforms are still in their early days.

-Only 31 percent out of the 85 European cities studies by the Erasmus Centre for Data Analytics leverage operational “urban data platform” for data processing from municipal services and the private sector in mobility, logistics, environment, and energy usage.
+Only 31 percent out of the 85 European cities studied by the Erasmus Centre for Data Analytics leverage operational “urban data platform” for data processing from municipal services and the private sector in mobility, logistics, environment, and energy usage.

 “A digital twin model to manage urban neighborhood is a very advanced technology that is gathering pace.